 Norwegian Cruise Line

-Norwegian Cruise Line operates one cruise ship out of the Port of New Orleans, the seven-day Norwegian Jewel.
-With a capacity of 2,376 passengers, the Jewel is 965 feet long by 105 feet maximum width.
-Seven-day cruises are offered from November-April throughout the Western Caribbean to the ports of Costa Maya and Cozumel, Mexico; Roatan Island, Honduras; and Belize City, Belize.
+Norwegian Cruise Line operates one cruise ship out of the Port of New Orleans, the Norwegian Dawn, which offers 7-day cruises to the Caribbean during the winter sailing season.
+With a capacity of 2,340 passengers, the Dawn is 965 feet long by 125 feet maximum width.

-For more information about the Norwegian Jewel go to the following link: www2.ncl.com/cruise-ship/Jewel/overview.
+For more information about the Norwegian Dawn go to the following link: www.ncl.com/cruise-ship/dawn/overview.
 For information about Norwegian Cruise Line go to www2.ncl.com.